projectestac/agora_nodes/wp-content/plugins/buddypress-like/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.2.0 =
+jQuery UI added back, which is required for some themes.

+= 0.1.9 =
+Some small fixes.

 = 0.1.8 =
 jQuery bug is now fixed, tested with latest WordPress and BuddyPress.